johnpolacek/team-health-checker/README.md

   )
 }

-HealthCheckComplete.propTypes = {
+HealthCheckResults.propTypes = {
   id: PropTypes.string.isRequired
 }

-export default HealthCheckComplete
+export default HealthCheckResults
 ~~~~

-A key aspect of our GraphQL api is that the getHealthCheckQuery is cached, so when the onComplete event in our HealthCheck component fires, we need to tell it to refetch that query.
+The getHealthCheckQuery is cached, so when the onComplete event in our HealthCheck component fires, we need to tell it to refetch that query.

 *components/HealthCheck.js*